ome/ome-contributing/docs/code-contributions.rst

 In order to expedite the contribution of code to the OME project, whether individual files or entire modules such as a service or web application, we have put together the following guidelines.
 If you have issues with any of the below, please let us know.
+Anyone outside of the OME team should also see :doc:`third-party-policy` for additional contribution guidelines.

 File headers
 ------------